teco-kit/jActivity/README.md

 jActivity
 =========
-A Javascript and HTML5-based system to acquire sensor data out of a smartphones browser, use this data to train a classifier and provide the classifier as a JavaScript so that it can be embedded into a website.
+A Javascript and HTML5-based system to acquire sensor data out of a smartphones browser, to use this data to train a classifier and to provide the classifier as a JavaScript so that it can be embedded into a website.

 HTML5 Events
 -------
-jActivity uses the two HTML5 events DeviceMotion and DeviceOrientation.
+jActivity uses the two HTML5 events `DeviceMotion` and `DeviceOrientation`.
-Specification can be found here: [DeviceOrientation Event Specification](http://www.w3.org/TR/orientation-event/).
+The corresponding specifications can be found here: [DeviceOrientation Event Specification](http://www.w3.org/TR/orientation-event/).

 DeviceOrientation
 -------
-DeviceOrientation offers the attributes: `alpha`, `beta` and `gamma`.
+The `DeviceOrientation` event provides the attributes: `alpha`, `beta` and `gamma`.
 In the specification it is stated, that:

 > The event should fire whenever a significant change in orientation occurs.
 The definition of a significant change in this context is left to the implementation.
 In addition, when a new listener registers for the event, implementations should fire the event as soon as sufficiently fresh data is available.

-This means, you cannot set a specific sample rate.
+This means that you cannot set a specific sample rate.
 You have to rely on your device to deliver fast enough sample rates.

 > The alpha, beta and gamma properties of the event must specify the orientation of the device in terms of the transformation from a coordinate frame fixed on the Earth to a coordinate frame fixed in the device.

-It is important to notice, that the compass is used to define the three attributes.
+It is important to notice that the compass is used to define the three attributes.

 > The Earth coordinate frame is a 'East, North, Up' frame at the user's location.
 It has the following 3 axes, where the ground plane is tangent to the spheriod of the World Geodetic System 1984 [[WGS84]](http://w3c.github.io/deviceorientation/spec-source-orientation.html#ref-wgs84), at the user's location.